 The Time to Listen workshop will help you carry out your safeguarding role and responsibilities to young people.
 The workshop will provide the opportunity to discuss a range of topics in a friendly, open and informal environment, as well as providing an opportunity to learn from other Club Welfare Officers.

-Learners will receive a copy of a Time to Listen Workbook resource at the workshop.
+Learners will receive a copy of a Time to Listen Workbook resource.